imagej/imagej.github.io/_pages/plugins/bigstitcher/registration.md

 description: test description
 ---

 After you have [detected interest points](/plugins/bigstitcher/interest-points) in your images, you can proceed to register them.
-In **MultiView mode**, select the views to be registered, right-click and choose {% include bc content='Processing|Register using Interest Points...'%}.
+In **MultiView mode**, select the views to be registered, right-click and choose {% include bc path='Processing|Register using Interest Points...'%}.

 The interest point-based registration consists of two steps: